kristoffer-paulsson/angelos/CAVEATS.md

 # Caveats to Heed

-If you don't heed those caveats, suit your self!
+If you don't heed those caveats, suit your mcs!

 Angelos is a project with many requirements that affects a lot of design decisions.
 It is a client/server system that is mainly prototyped in Python, it should work at as many platforms as possible in as many formats available.